 Once assets have been added to your database, you can attach files and even videos to them.
 When users scan the asset, they can be served helpful guides, important documents, and even a complete user walkthrough.
 Alternatively, if an issue needs to be escalated, it’s easy for users to do so, and their ticket will be automatically routed to the appropriate facilities or support team.

 Your facilities team can then instantly find the asset and benefit from a full audit trail and asset history, making it easy to fix issues at their cause.
 Also, these issues can be reported on to give a live overview of outstanding problems.

-If you want to see how this works, we’ve created a handy infographic below; otherwise, you can contact our team today to find out more and for a free demonstration of PS Assets and Action Helpdesk.
+If you want to see how this works, we’ve created a handy infographic below; otherwise, you can contact our team today to find out more and for a free demonstration of IRIS Assets and Action Helpdesk.
 You may be surprised by how it can help your organisation.